Ada-Developers-Academy/daily-curriculum/volunteer.md

 ####[Code Review Process](rubrics/code_review_process.md)

 Your role will be to:
+- know your audience is a group of women who are new to coding--student began their cohort with very little to no experience coding, Ada provides them with 7 months of intensive classroom experience in Ruby, Rails, HTML/CSS, and JS followed by a 5 month industry internship; please define terms, do not assume that they know something already, and do not refer to concepts as something that "programmers should already know" or as something that "you can't get a job if you don't understand"
 - read the provided assignment description and grading rubric
 - assign a "level" to the student's code -- beginner, proficient, or master -- for each of the categories on the rubric
 - leave encouraging, as well as constructive, comments/suggestions/feedback to students